 - Includes a major research project on an area of your interest.

-- Experienced lecturers, currently practising part-time staff and visiting experts from New Zealand and overseas.
+- Experienced lecturers, currently practicing part-time staff and visiting experts from New Zealand and overseas.

 - A wide range of elective courses that cover topics like architecture in the Pacific, urban housing design, climate-responsive architecture, high-performance cladding, digital fabrication and design economics.

 - Choose to take up the new elective course "Designing with Low Carbon Materials Elective (ARCH8624)".
 This course explores the environmental credentials, material properties and design implications of low carbon building materials.

 Applicants must have a recognised undergraduate degree in the discipline of architecture with a grade point average (GPA) of 4.0 or higher for all level 7 courses.
 Open our GPA Calculator to determine your GPA.

 If you are invited for an interview, you will be asked to present a portfolio of your design work.
 You should be ready to discuss your professional history, the ideas within your work, your interests and the area of research by design that you are considering.